Sports Coach Logo Sports Coach Training Principles Fitness Components

 Kevin James provides some tips to improve your table tennis fitness.

 Table Tennis at a professional level requires physical prowess and cheetah-like reflexes.
-However, not much information is available on what training regime and exercises you should follow to improve your fitness level.
+However, little information is available on what training regime and exercises you should follow to improve your fitness level.

 While merely playing Table Tennis can help you remain fit, if you want to excel in the sport, then you need to follow a correct physical training regime.
 Table Tennis is a unique sport that requires you to do specific exercises to strengthen your core, legs, chest, biceps, and triceps.